GuenterQuast/PhyPraKit/builddoc/index.rst

 *PhyPraKit* offers adapted interfaces to the fit modules in the package *scipy* (*optimize.curve_fit* and *ODR*) to perform fits with a test of the validity of the hypothesis.
-A very lean implementation, relying on the mimimization and uncertainty-analysis tool minuit, is also provided in the sub-package *phyFit* for the above-mentioned use cases.
+A very lean implementation, relying on the mimimization and uncertainty-analysis tool *MINUIT*, is also provided in the sub-package *phyFit* for the above-mentioned use cases.
 *PhyPraKit* also contains a simplified interface to the very function-rich fitting package *kafe2*.